Sober Living Homes

 Here are some helpful things to consider when ensuring your potential sober home is safe and effective:

 - Is the house itself safe?
-You should be allowed to tour the home before signing any paperwork or committing.
-Look for signs of neglect, such as water damage, broken appliances, damaged walls, flooring, etc. House safety also includes some of the house rules.
+You should be allowed to tour the home before signing any paperwork or committing to it.
+Look for signs of neglect, such as water damage, broken appliances, damaged walls, flooring, etc. House safety also includes some house rules.
 Some vital safety concerns include:

 - Are weapons allowed?